okfn/opendefinition/source/open-definition-dev.markdown

     LV: It might make sense to link, at least in a comment, to an open standard definition; e.g., http://opensource.org/osr

+    HL: formerly addressed by "4.
+Absence of Technological Restriction"

 #### 2.2 Recommendations for Open Works